angshenting/scba-techcomm/SCBA_GCoC.md

 b) Before an irregularity is passed through the screen the offender or his screen mate shall draw the Director’s attention to it.
 Infringing calls shall not be accepted and shall be put right without other rectification (but see (a)(ii) above); any other irregularity shall be rectified and the Director ensures that only the legal auction is passed through the screen.
 No player on the other side of the screen shall be informed of the occurrence unless the application of a law requires it.

 c) The screen mate should attempt to prevent an opening lead out of turn.
 Any opening lead out of turn shall be withdrawn without other rectification if the screen has not been opened.
-Otherwise:
+Otherwise;

 	i) when the screen has been opened through no fault of the declaring side (and the other defender has not led face up) Law 54 applies.